When is the ski season in Scotland?

 How many ski resorts are there in Scotland?

-There are five ski resorts in Scotland, three of which can be found in Cairngorms National Park – ideal if you wanted to double up your trip and visiting two in one.
+There are five ski resorts in Scotland, three of which can be found in Cairngorms National Park – ideal if you want to double up your trip and visit two in one.
 Looking for the best place to ski in Scotland?
 Read on to learn more about each one and whether it suits your thrillseeker needs.

 Where to stay when skiing in Scotland